 Last week I went to see “Oswald,” a play written by Dennis Richard and directed by Richmond Shepard that tells the unembellished story of Lee Harvey Oswald’s interrogation.
 For two days after John F. Kenndy was shot, the number one suspect, Lee Harvey Oswald, was interrogated by Dallas Police Captain William J. Fritz.
 Continue reading

-The new Broadway hit, “Time Stands Still,” written by Donald Margulies and directed by Daniel Sullivan, is a simple story and an elegant portrayal of the major predicaments of modern life.
-The play focuses on two ambitious humanitarian professionals who are thrown into an unexpected and reflection-rousing reprieve from routine that quickly becomes a significant turning point in their lives.
-There are four characters total, and it is the dialogue and interplay between them, more than any exciting plot-line, that lays bare the contradictions we all face in a globalized world where both opportunity and suffering abound.
+The new Broadway hit, “Time Stands Still,” written by Donald Margulies and directed by Daniel Sullivan, is both a simple story and an elegant portrayal of the major predicaments of modern life.
+The play focuses on two ambitious humanitarian professionals who are thrown into an unexpected, reflection-rousing reprieve from routine that quickly becomes a significant turning point in their lives.
+With only four characters total, it is the dialogue and interplay between the four, more than any exciting plot-line, that lays bare the contradictions we all face in a globalized world where both opportunity and suffering abound.
 Continue reading